Myronmeng/GCPDataEngineer/PeterNote.md

 B. column family:column name in [customer location related set]

 which one works well?
+5. syntax
+Array and Struct
 ## BigTable
 ### Row key design
 how to design the row key?
 global warehouse, racks --> temperature sensor create a big table to monitor in real time should it be `sensor-id-date`
+### dimentional data modeling
+most commonly used case is a must read. creating a row key is based on it.
 ## ML
 ### house price predict
 what if the computer is not powerful?